Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Mobility edge

 Clearly, our understanding of the mobility edge so far fully relies on the interpretation provided by LLT.
-With LLT being a very young theory, there is no direct evidence to date that it is relevant also at high energies (at low energies, it has been verified, of course).
-What if, for example, at energies where the saddles and peaks of $W_E$ are attained, LLT simply does not relate to physical reality any more? i.e.~What if the prediction of a mobility edge is simply wrong?
+However, there is already ample evidence (see section \ref{HigherEs}) that LLT ceases to be useful at fairly low energies, so it is quite possible that at the energies where the peaks of $W_E$ are attained, LLT is simply no longer relevant and the prediction of a mobility edge may well be simply wrong.
 In principle, this could be tested by performing exact diagonalisation and direct time-dependent simulations above and below the mobility edge predicted by LLT, increasing system size, and showing that below the mobility edge one \textit{eventually} sees signs of localisation, while above it, one does not.
-On the other hand, such a test could well be inconclusive because the localisation length grows exponentially with the wavenumber \cite{Sheng} (possibly diverging at the mobility edge, if it truly exists).
+On the other hand, such a test could well be inconclusive because the localisation length grows (roughly) exponentially with the wavenumber \cite{Sheng} (possibly diverging at the mobility edge, if it truly exists).
 As we increase system size, we can never be sure that it is large enough and that going a little further will not reveal signs of localisation.
-Moreover, these methods are not easily scaled up to large systems, and one soon hits the computational wall.
+Moreover, these numerical methods are not easily scaled up to large systems, and one soon hits the computational wall.

+Fortunately, we can circumvent this problem by making use of our flow-rate formalism.
+If we examine the flow rate out of the channel in the transmissive scenario with a translating wavepacket as a function of channel length $L$, we will find that it obeys the functional form

+We have introduced the off-shift $c_2$ to account for the possibility that some energy components may lie above the mobility edge (if it is real), and thus would always contribute to a non-zero transmission through the noisy potential, regardless of $L$.